 Not sure where to start?

-Both library staff and the M.V.
-Donor Collaborative can provide research assistance, either by appointment or drop-in.
+Both library Reference staff and the M.V.
+Nonprofit Collaborative can provide research assistance, either by appointment or drop-in.

 Interested in finding grant makers?
 How about other projects and organizations who have been successfully funded on the Cape and the Islands?